 A more serious form of gassing occurs when cells are subject to over-heating.
 In Lithium cells for instance an early step towards thermal runaway is the breakdown of the organic electrolyte resulting in the emission of flammable gases.
 This breakdown is not reversible.
 The cell cases are sealed to keep these gases from escaping, but the pressure in the cell also rises due to the release of the gases and could ultimately lead to the explosion of the cell.
-For this reason the cells contain pressure vents or other forms of pressure release to allow the gases to escape before the pressure becomes critical.
+For this reason the cells contain pressure vents or other forms of pressure release to allow the gases to escape in a controlled manner before the pressure becomes critical.

 - Metal deposition